 It would be extremely helpful if the B2B order management system that they chose has a variety of tools for the planning process.

 For example, Magento 2 Multiple Wishlist is a one-of-a-kind module that allows wholesale customers to make multiple wishlists out of products in cart.
 It also allows them to make comparisons between different wish lists/options for purchases.

 Whether the B2B client is a small business or a large corporation, the ability to track orders always proves to be a necessity in the order management process!

-Because of the large amount of products in each order, B2B customers tend to get unsecure in the delivery process after the ordering step.
+Because of the large number of products in each order, B2B customers tend to get insecure in the delivery process after the ordering step.
 By having the tracking ability, they could be ensured of the order status and entrust the providers more.

 Knowing the wholesale order status in time, whether it’s processing or being delivered, helps B2B businesses easily handle any unexpected difficulties to come.